 In order to extend the time to appeal, an injustice must result from the refusal to grant the extension (s.
 243(3)(b)).
-"Injustice" means "unfairness", "lack of justice", or "wrong".
-In determining whether "an injustice would otherwise result", the chair will consider the significance of the matter under appeal (i.e. the magnitude or importance of the issues under appeal).
-The chair may also consider other factors which may be relevant to this requirement.
+"Injustice" is given a wide meaning, including "unfairness", "lack of justice", or "wrong".
+In determining whether "an injustice would otherwise result", the chair may consider a number of factors, including: